ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 ### Datasets

-Note that in this project the clean speech signals are from [Grid corpus](https://doi.org/10.1121/1.2229005) dataset (downsampled to 16 kHz) and noise signals are from [ChiMe-3](https://ieeexplore.ieee.org/abstract/document/7404837/) dataset.
-In order to run the scripts in this project, the abovementioned two datasets are assumed to be available locally and placed under the directory of `./Audio Data/grid corpus 16khz/` and `./Audio Data/16khz noise/`, respectively (see `GitHubTrain_part_1_CleanAndNoisyMixture.m` for the detailed directory structure of the datasets).
+Note that in this project the clean speech signals are taken from the [Grid corpus](https://doi.org/10.1121/1.2229005) (downsampled to 16 kHz) and noise signals are taken from the [ChiMe-3](https://ieeexplore.ieee.org/abstract/document/7404837/) database.
+In order to run the scripts in this project, the abovementioned two databases are assumed to be available locally and placed under the directory of `./Audio Data/grid corpus 16khz/` and `./Audio Data/16khz noise/`, respectively (see `GitHubTrain_part_1_CleanAndNoisyMixture.m` for the detailed directory structure of the datasets).

 ### Training and validation data preparation

- - Run the Matlab script to generate the frame-wise frequency amplitudes for clean and noisy speech under various SNRs:
+ - Run the Matlab script to generate the frame-wise amplitudes for clean and noisy speech under various SNRs:
 ```bash
 matlab GitHubTrain_part_1_CleanAndNoisyMixture.m
 ```
- - Run the Matlab script to generate the frame-wise frequency amplitude response for the perceptual weighting filter:
+ - Run the Matlab script to generate the frame-wise amplitude response for the perceptual weighting filter:
 ```bash
 matlab GitHubTrain_part_2_WghFilterResponse.m
 ```